Zokka-Dev/zokka-compiler/README.md

 + Relatively consistent when it comes to opinions about what Elm code should look like:

-In terms of Zelm's own social goals, there is really just one big one.

-+

-And as a reminder Zelm does not intend (at least not until 2025) to do feature development on the Elm language itself.
+**And as a reminder Zelm does not intend (at least not until 2025) to do feature development on the Elm language itself or any expansionary feature development on the Elm compiler.**

-This mean that Zelm does not really need a visionary at its helm or large amounts of time and energy spent on "wow"-esque features.
+This mean that Zelm does not really need a visionary at its helm or large amounts of time and energy spent on groundbreaking features.
 What Zelm needs instead foremost is a low, but consistent, amount of attention to accept PRs and bug reports from the community.
 Secondarily, as time allows, Zelm will slowly grind through bugs that have no PRs.